Last updated April 10, 2020

 Wyoming Child Support Program

 The Wyoming Child Support Program is committed to getting support to our families.
-While our physical child support offices are closed to the customers and visitors during this time, services will continue to be provided .
+While our physical child support offices are closed to customers and visitors during this time, services will continue to be provided .

 The State Disbursement Unit, which is responsible for processing child support payments is fully functional and is currently open to the public.
 We do not anticipate a delay in processing payments received due to the Covid-19.